 If you haven’t paid off your auto loan and you want to trade in a vehicle or sell it, you need to request a payoff amount from the lender.
 This amount contains your remaining balance on the loan, and usually 10 days of additional interest (to give the lender time to receive the payoff).
 Once you have the payoff, either you or the buyer can write a check to the lender so the lien can be released.
 Once the lien is removed, car ownership can be transferred.

-Now that you can figure out who your lienholder is, you can work to successfully sell or trade in your vehicle.
-And if you’re struggling with credit issues but you need another car, we want to help with that!
+Now that you know how to find out who your lienholder is, you can work to successfully sell or trade in your vehicle.